 Orange and Brown Stains on Towels

 Those brown or orange stains are probably not rust.
-They are usually caused by make-up, acne medicine, sunscreen or self-tanners.
+They are usually caused by make-up, acne medicine, sunscreen or self-tanners, especially on beach towels.
 Acne medicines and some other facial products also contain bleaching agents that will discolor towels.
 Once the fibers are bleached, the color cannot be restored.
 If you use acne products, white towels are much more simple to maintain.

 Take time to pretreat the stains from makeup and sunscreen before washing, because they will be much more difficult to remove after going through a hot dryer.

 Stiff and Scratchy Towels

 If you have hard water and don't use a water-softener system, your water can be causing mineral deposits to build-up in the fibers of your towels.
 To make them soft again, wash the towels with a hot water cycle with one cup of household ammonia.
 DO NOT ADD ANYTHING ELSE.
 Combining other products with ammonia can cause toxic fumes.

 If you don't live in an area with hard water, the stiffness is coming from a build-up of detergent residue and other laundry products (fabric softener).
 Again, wash the towels on a hot water setting but add NO detergent.
 Be sure that you are not overloading the washer so there is plenty of water to lift and carry away the residue.
 Repeat if necessary.